ioBroker/ioBroker.javascript/README.md

 ### getAstroDate
     getAstroDate (pattern, date)
-Returns a Date object for the specified pattern.
+Returns a javascript Date object for the specified pattern.
 For valid pattern values see the *Astro* section in the *schedule* function.

 The returned Date object is calculated for the passed *date*.
 If no date is provided, the current day is used.

 ```
 var sunriseEnd = getAstroDate("sunriseEnd");
+log("Sunrise ends today at " + sunriseEnd.toLocaleTimeString());

 var today = new Date();
 var tomorrow = today.setDate(today.getDate()+1);